pslestang/OCAPy/README.md

 ### License
-OCAPy is licensed under the term of the General Public Licence v3
+OCAPy is licensed under the term of the General Public License v3